WillPaulRyan/hosquify/README.md

 ### Installing

-`git pull` the repository, then run `docker-compose up -d` in the project's root directory, and you'll be up and running.
+`git pull` the repository, then run `sudo docker-compose up -d` in the project's root directory, and you'll be up and running.

 ## Built With